 Close to the end of 1990, Sir Tim Berners-Lee invented the World Wide Web.
 He was a researcher at CERN (Full form: European Organization for Nuclear Research; French: Conseil EuropÃ©en pour la Recherche NuclÃ©aire), a high-energy physics facility situated on the border of France and Switzerland.

 Though the exact dates are not known, it is generally agreed upon that the development of the world’s first web server and the first browser was completed in December of 1990.
-The first web site was put up on 6th August 1991 and the web was opened to users worldwide on 23rd August 1991.
+The first web site was put up on 20th December 1990.
+On 6th August 1991, Sir Tim briefly described his WWW project on alt.hypertext newsgroup.

 This was a the major turning point, because even though the Internet had been in existence for almost two decades, it was not particularly easy to use and confined mainly to academic institutions.
 The web changed all that by bringing the global network to the layperson.
 The web allowed information to be viewed as a whole – text, images and other multimedia content were now together.

 Much of the code that ran the web was developed on the two computers Sir Tim had in his laboratory.
 These machines were manufactured by NeXT, Inc., a company founded by Steve Jobs when he resigned from Apple in 1985.
 So in a way, the web was created on Steve Job’s computers!

 FYI, the world’s first web browser, called WorldWideWeb (one word), was implemented on these machines.
 The name of the browser was later changed to Nexus to differentiate between the program and the network.

 The web was initially limited to the NeXTcube at CERN.
 Additionally, just like the server, the first browser ran only on the NeXTSTEP operating system.
 A need for a program that could run on other computers came up and the text-only Line Mode browser was developed by Nicola Pellow, a math undergraduate, and Robert Cailliau, a colleague of Berners-Lee.
 The program was ported to most of the popular operating systems of that time.